nehaswami16/biotechresearchclub/_pages/about.md

 ### Sankalpa Venkatraghavan
 <img src = "../images/Sankalpa.jpg" width = "400">

 I'm a fourth-year undergraduate majoring in biological engineering.
-I’m interested in research centred on questions from biology - especially those studied using the intergrated approaches of experiments, modelling and theory, books that make you feel things and the art of communication.
+I’m interested in research centred on questions from biology - especially those studied using the integrated approach of experiments, modelling and theory, books that make you feel things and the art of science communication.

 ### Sathvik Anantakrishnan
 <img src = "../images/Sathvik.jpg" width = "400">